sledilnik/sledilnik_social/README.md

 ## ver: 0.2.0

-Endpoints for data fetch are set apiPathObject.js
+Endpoints for data fetch are set in `apiPathObject.js`

 ### API Paths